tatdathoang/HTML_Infographic_PRJourney/README.md

 ## HTML_Infographic_PRJourney
-An infographic about the journey of an international student from graduating to permanent residence
+An infographic about the journey of an international student from graduate student to permanent residence
 ![Final Infographic](PR-journey.png)